angel-mora/angel-mora/README.md

 * 💻 [ArchInstall](https://github.com/Phantas0s/ArchInstall) - Scripts to install my whole [Mouseless Development Environment](https://themouseless.dev/).
 * 🔷 [Purification](https://github.com/Phantas0s/purification) - Minimal prompt for Zsh (without dependency).

+* 📨 You can subscribe to the [newsletter of my blog](https://thevaluable.dev/page/newsletter/) and answer any email you want.
+I love email, and I'm always happy to answer.

+-->

 ## Misc

-* ❓ [Questions I ask to companies during an interview](https://github.com/Phantas0s/questions-job-interview) - Decades of experience being interviewed as well as some experience hiring for companies.
+* ❓ [Best questions to ask in an interview](https://github.com/Phantas0s/questions-job-interview) - A good article from the [awesome creator](https://github.com/Phantas0s) of this markdown profile template.
-* 🔨 [Building Your Mouseless Development Environment](https://github.com/Phantas0s/mouseless-dev) - The landing page for my book [Golang/Hugo].
-* 🌱 [Garden of Thoughts](https://github.com/Phantas0s/garden) - My (very young) [digital garden](https://matthieucneude.com/garden/) [Golang/Hugo].
+* 🌱 [Disonancias](https://github.com/spec-tech/disonancias) - My Critical Theory Magazine [experiment](https://disonancias.org/) [Ruby/Jekyll].

 ## Let's Connect!

 I'm always happy to help as much as I can.

-* 📨 You can subscribe to the [newsletter of my blog](https://thevaluable.dev/page/newsletter/) and answer any email you want.
-I love email, and I'm always happy to answer.
-* 🦚 I'm trying to provide as much value as I can via [Twitter](https://twitter.com/Cneude_Matthieu), one tweet at a time.
+* 🦚 I'm trying to share my work and the best professional content in find in [LinkedIn](https://linkedin.com/in/angelmoradev), you can send me a message!

 It might get some time for me to answer, but I promise I'll do.

--->

 # 🌏 Welcome to my work! 🌍